RedReaper420/reversible-image-censorship-tool/README.md

 > - [NumPy](https://numpy.org/)
 > - [Pillow](https://pillow.readthedocs.io/en/latest/index.html)

+0. Download the repository content and unzip it.

 For **censoring**:
 1. Place an original PNG image into the directory with `main.py` as `original.png`
 2. Run `main.py`